Makuo12/todo_list/README.md

 ## Usage
 Command to use
 To create a task in your todo list
-# create: this states the action to be performed
+create: this state the action to be performed
-# "10 push ups": the task
+"10 push ups": the task
-# workout: the task album name
+workout: the task album name
-./executable_file_name create "10 push ups" workout
+## ./executable_file_name create "10 push ups" workout

 ## Installation